-Applicants will indicate where and how any collaborative partners/stakeholders will assist and support the project's effort to serve the street outreach population.
+Applicants will indicate where and how any collaborative partners will assist and support the project's effort to serve the street outreach population.

-Applicants should indicate whether the CoC in the community operates any youth-specific housing projects, including Rapid Rehousing, Permanent Supportive Housing, or Youth Homelessness Demonstration Projects (YHDP) for youth, and their families and, whether the applicant refers and coordinates with the local CoC to ensure target populations have access to all of the community's resources.
+Applicants should indicate whether the CoC in the community operates any youth-specific housing projects, including Rapid Rehousing, Permanent Supportive Housing, or Youth Homelessness Demonstration Projects for youth, and their families.
+If so, the applicant must describe how the applicant refers and will coordinate with the local CoC to ensure target populations have access to all of the community's resources.

-Where applicable, applicants must also indicate where and how any collaborative partners/stakeholders assist and support the project's effort to serve the targeted populations set forth in Section I. Program Description, Project Background.
+Where applicable, applicants must also indicate where and how any collaborative partners assist and support the project's effort to serve the tarted populations set forth in Section I. Program Description, Project Background.